Adjust

 Milton Friedman

-Milton Friedman (1912-2006) was an American writer, economist, statistician, and professor who was one of the most influential economists of the twentieth century.
-He was a leader in the "Chicago school" of economics and a proponent of free markets.
+Milton Friedman (1912-2006) was an American writer, economist, and professor.
+He led the "Chicago school" of economics and was a supporter of free people and free markets.

 A society that puts equality—in the sense of equality of outcome—ahead of freedom will end up with neither equality nor freedom.